steam3d/MagicPodsCore/README.md

 }
 ```

-Empty if there are no connected headphones:
+If no device is connected:

 ```
 {